dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR01.md

 PHP 7, released in December 2015, represents a continuation of this trend.
 In particular it provides support for scalar and return type declarations — two features that many developers (together with previous editions of this book) have been clamoring for over the years.
 If you don’t know what that means or why it's important, read on!

-1-2『PHP 7 的两个新特性很重要：support for scalar and return type declarations。PHP 7 发布的时间做一张信息卡片。』
+2『 PHP 7 的两个新特性很重要：support for scalar and return type declarations。PHP 7 发布的时间（2015 年）做一张信息卡片。』

-### 03. About This Book
+### 1.3 About This Book

 Instead, I examine, in the context of PHP, some well-established design principles and some key patterns (particularly those inscribed in Design Patterns, the classic Gang of Four book).
 Finally, I move beyond the strict limits of code to look at tools and techniques that can help to ensure the success of a project.
 Aside from this introduction and a brief conclusion, the book is divided into three main parts: objects, patterns, and practice.